Czech Traditional Restaurants

 La Degustation Bohême

-You may take pleasure in excellent Czech cuisine at the La Degustation Boheme Bourgeoise restaurant, which boast prestigious Michelin star.
-Team of chefs and pâtissiers prepares three tasting menus consisting of seven courses supplemented with seven amuse-bouches.
-Come to best traditional meals of Czech culinary art from the end of the 19th century inspired by masterful techniques of the culinary personality Marie B. Svobodova.
+You may take pleasure in excellent Czech cuisine at the La Degustation Boheme Bourgeoise restaurant, which boasts a prestigious Michelin star.
+A team of chefs and pâtissiers prepares three tasting menus consisting of seven courses supplemented with seven amuse-bouches.
+Come to the best traditional meals of Czech culinary art from the end of the 19th century inspired by masterful techniques of the culinary personality Marie B. Svobodova.

 Location: Haštalská 753/18, Old Town.
-Open: Mon-Sat 5pm until midnight.
-Rated: Expensive (Michelin quality for real gourmets). webiste
+Open Mon-Sat 5 pm until midnight.
+Rated: Expensive (Michelin quality for real gourmets). website

 U Maltézských Rytířů